 Wells-Next-Sea, Norfolk CoastFri31Jul2020Sat08Aug2020

 Wells-next-the-Sea in the heart of North Norfolk enjoys a traditional summer Carnival for residents and visitors.
 A week of family fun and events including a Carnival Day procession around the town featuring floats, fancy-dress, pull-and push-along vehicles and much more.
+The carnival will run from the 31st July through to the 8th August 2020.
 Traditional seaside activities include a sand-castle competition, town crier competition, gillying on the Wells-next-sea quay and the crowning of the Carnival Royals.

 South Creake, NorfolkWed05Aug2020Sat15Aug2020

 The NNMF has been established for 16 years bringing internationally known musicians as well as introducing new talent at the beginning of their careers.
 With 17 concerts, a film, talks and an array of pianists, singers, a choir, even a consort of viols and no less than three quartets.
 An impressive programme of classical music with renowned performers and up-and-coming talent. it’s no wonder the audience returns to North Norfolk each summer.